 Orlando Montoya: Is there a law against that?

 John Acevedo: So it's interesting.
 And I think this is what really makes it a fascinating case.
-There really is no law we can point to that.
-The parent broke.
+There really is no law we can point to that the parent broke.
 Georgia does not have a secure firearms law.
 The second also allows you to give guns to persons of almost any age.
-But there's been a long standing rule in criminal law that you cannot aid and abet a crime.
-And now the issue becomes how much knowledge does a parent need to have had that the child might do something like the school shooting to be criminally liable?
+But there's been a long-standing rule in criminal law that you cannot aid and abet a crime.
+And now the issue becomes how much knowledge does a parent need to have had that the child might do something like the school shooting to be criminally liable.
 And that's going to be very fascinating to see.
 The grand jury may not hold those charges.
-You know, find them true, Bill, as the phrase goes, that is that they should go forward.
-And, of course, a 12 person jury may not convict this father.
+You know, find them true bill, as the phrase goes, that is that they should go forward.
+And, of course, a 12-person jury may not convict this father.
 So it's very fascinating as we go forward to see if folks have the stomach to hold parents liable.

 Orlando Montoya: You said there's no law that the parents broke.
 So what law is the father actually charged with?

 John Acevedo: So it's interesting to clarify.
-What I meant was we don't have a law that says it's illegal to give a minor a gun or it's illegal to not secure your guns so that a minor, an individual can get hold of them.
+What I meant was we don't have a law that says it's illegal to give a minor a gun or it's illegal to not secure your guns so that a minor individual can get hold of them.
 But we do have a law in Georgia on the books that says if you act in a negligent manner, you can be charged with the deaths that occur from that.
 So I think the best analogy for your listeners is imagine if a parent gave a minor child, a 14 year old alcohol and the keys to the car and the child then tried to drive and hit a bicyclist or a pedestrian.
 We would probably charge that father with negligent homicide.
 They gave the alcohol and the car keys to a 14 year old.
-This is similar to that you gave the gun to a 14 year old who you again, apparently they're playing.
-This hasn't been proven yet, but who the D.A. claims was known to be unstable and fascinated with guns.
+This is similar to that you gave the gun to a 14 year old who you again, apparently they're claiming, this hasn't been proven yet, but who the D.A. claims was known to be unstable and fascinated with guns.
 So that's the idea.
 That's always been that negligence in behavior.

 Orlando Montoya: I want to go back to the interaction in 2023 between the police, the father and the son.
 The police visited their house and questioned them about alleged threats to the school.
 What's the legal standard by which the police could have intervened at that time?